 There is no perfect time to sit down and address all safety issues and threats, but the time that counts most is what military preparedness experts call, “left of bang.”
 This is any time before the crisis—whether it is an attendee medical emergency or an act of terrorism—because during the crisis it is too late.
 Here are some action items and ideas that you can implement at whatever stage of your meeting you are in, from Choosing a Location or Venue, to negotiating The Contract, or creating a Communications Policy.
 Typically, the hardest part of preparing for a safer conference is Developing an Emergency Plan, but there are many resources to draw on and some tips and reminders on creating a plan that covers all your staff and attendees.
 Finally, if you are already on site at your meeting, it’s not too late to implement these On-Site Safety strategies, and you can start by putting down your phone.

-Professor Hilliard ended a question-and-answer session at Risk360 with these words of advice, “Preparing for a crisis can be daunting but remember that any one thing you can do to make your meeting safer is one more thing.
+Hilliard ended a question-and-answer session at Risk360 with these words of advice: “Preparing for a crisis can be daunting but remember that any one thing you can do to make your meeting safer is one more thing.
 Don’t get overwhelmed.”

-So, let’s commit to following Tyra Hilliard’s advice, “To begin with, do one thing.
+So, let’s commit to following her other advice: “To begin with, do one thing.
 Then one more.”